-An examination of the conditions essential for the maintenance of a healthy relationship between human society and the rest of nature.
+An examination of the conditions essential for maintaining a healthy relationship between human society and the rest of nature.
 Case studies of various international companies will be used to develop strategies for implementing sustainable business practices and corporate responsibility that are global in nature.